-The new bypass route is located along an existing 18-mile lightly used freight corridor owned by Sound Transit.
+The new bypass route is located along an existing, approximately 21-mile lightly used freight corridor owned by Sound Transit.
 Part of the bypass route is the same route that Sound Transit uses for Sounder commuter rail to Lakewood.

 WSDOT continues to consult with local tribes, the cities of Tacoma, DuPont and Lakewood, Pierce County, Camp Murray, and Joint Base Lewis-McChord.

 Finding of No Significant Impact (FONSI) (pdf 400 kb)

 The updated Environmental Assessment can be opened in sections (below) or in its entirety.
 Please allow a few minutes for the entire Point Defiance Bypass Environmental Assessment (pdf 63 mb) document to load.

 Point Defiance Bypass Environmental Assessment (no appendices) (pdf 4.5 mb)